gradio-app/gradio/README.md

 * Creating demos of your machine learning code for clients / collaborators / users

-* Getting feedback on model performance from users
+* Getting feedback on model performance from testers

 * Debugging your model interactively during development